valthoraval/OBD/2_data_computation/teacher/reveal-md/3_gcp.md

 ### Objectives

-- Configure your GCP credentials / account
+- Create your GCP account, configure your credentials
-- Connect to google cloud shell
+- Connect to google cloud shell and interact with it
-- Launch your firsts VMs
+- Play a bit with google colab (useful for later)

-- Connect to them via SSH & launch vs code from it
+Next week we will do a lot more things with GCP !

 <!--v-->